Canada Crypto Tax Filing Guide 2026 – Step by Step

 Import your transactions and get a complete tax report in minutes – no manual spreadsheets needed.

-- Export wallet histories from MetaMask, Trust Wallet, Ledger, etc.
+- Wallets: MetaMask, Trust Wallet, Ledger, etc.

-- Collect all staking, mining, and airdrop records
+- Staking, mining, and airdrop records

 Step 2: Calculate Adjusted Cost Base (ACB)

-- Pool all purchases at average cost
+- Pool all purchases at their average cost

-- Include transaction fees in your ACB
+- Include transaction fees in your ACB (they raise your cost basis)

-- Recalculate ACB after each purchase
+- Recalculate ACB after every single purchase

 Step 3: Calculate Gains and Losses